 Wilcox Collection of Contemporary Political Movements

-The bulk of the Wilcox Collection covers 1960 to the present and is comprised of nearly 10,000 books, pamphlets, and periodicals; 800 audio tapes; 73 linear feet of archival materials; and more than 100,000 pieces of ephemera including flyers, brochures, mailings, clippings, and bumper stickers.
-Laird Wilcox, the originator of the collection, continues to make regular donations, and library staff are actively seeking additions.
+The Wilcox Collection is comprised of nearly 10,000 books, pamphlets, and periodicals; 800 audio tapes; 73 linear feet of archival materials; and more than 100,000 pieces of ephemera including flyers, brochures, mailings, clippings, and bumper stickers.
+The bulk of the collection dates from 1960 to the present.
+Laird Wilcox, the originator of the collection, continued to make regular donations until his death in 2023, and library staff are actively seeking additions.

 Subjects covered in the Wilcox Collection include the following: